Oslandia/workshop-3d/webclient/Cesium Buildings.md

 * Open http://192.168.56.101/w/cesium-buildings/Example2.html on the host machine.

 Clicking the "toggle thematic coloring" button, will color the buildings according to their NO2 value.

+Hovering over buildings while "higlight on mouseover" is toggled allows you to inspect the attributes of the buildings.